ARM: Research for information freedom (Horizon EUROPE)

 The Platformisation of Authoritarian Control in Russia

 Authoritarian states, such as China, have used digital technologies to strengthen their regimes, for example through surveillance systems, online propaganda and censorship.
 There has been a surge in research demonstrating the variety of strategies autocracies use to increase their control over the digital sphere, and formulating reasons why autocrats choose to (not) restrict digital freedoms.
 Yet, scholarship on digital authoritarianism has largely overlooked one key element: the concentration of power in increasingly integrated digital infrastructures and the transnational dependencies this has given rise to.
-I argue that this vertical and horizontal integration of digital services and infrastructures, a process known as “platformisation”, has introduced novel challenges and constraints; especially for states who, unlike China, are not digitally autonomous.
+I argue that this vertical and horizontal integration of digital services and infrastructures has introduced novel challenges and constraints; especially for states who, unlike China, are not digitally autonomous.
 For example, why do some authoritarian and illiberal states succeed in pressuring foreign social media to censor online content, while others do not?
-Drawing upon recent scholarship in Media and Communication Studies, my project aims to reconceptualise how we understand the relationship between authoritarian regimes and digital technologies.
-It subsequently applies its theoretical framework to selected case studies from Russia.
+The project, initiated as part of my HCAS fellowship, aims to reconceptualise how we understand the relationship between authoritarian regimes and digital technologies, building upon selected case studies from Russia.

-This project, funded by Helsingin Sanomat Foundation (2020-2022), examines the adoption of digital technologies in Russian news media and the role of Russian ‘big tech’ (Yandex) in shaping the Russian information space.
-Building upon over fifty interviews and complementary methods, the project demonstrates, e.g., how questions of data access, data reliability, societal impact and repercussions condition how data journalism is practiced under authoritarian conditions.
-It also uncovers how journalistic practices in Russia are changing in a way that negatively impacts press freedom as media negotiate their visibility on online platforms (e.g., news aggregators).
+This project, funded by Helsingin Sanomat Foundation (2020-2022), examined the adoption of digital technologies in Russian news media and the role of Russian ‘big tech’ (Yandex) in shaping the Russian information space.
+Building upon over fifty interviews and complementary methods, the project demonstrated, e.g., how questions of data access, data reliability, societal impact and repercussions condition how data journalism is practiced under authoritarian conditions.
+It also uncovered how journalistic practices in Russia are changing in a way that negatively impacts press freedom as media negotiate their visibility on online platforms (e.g., news aggregators).

-Selling Censorship: Affective Framing and the Legitimation of Internet Control in Russia
+Selling censorship: Affective framing and the legitimation of internet control in Russia (NWO Rubicon)

 In today’s hyperconnected world, states are confronted with the global challenge of responding to potentially disruptive online communications, such as terrorist propaganda and fake news.
 In Russia, these threats have been instrumentalized to legitimate a dramatic decline in internet freedom.
 Scholars have investigated the curtailment of internet freedom in contemporary Russia, drawing attention to its infrastructural, economic, regulatory and foreign policy aspects.
 But how does the Russian government legitimate and cultivate popular support for these policies?
 This research project studied how the internet and its regulation are framed in political and media discourses.
 It asked what role the mobilisation of affect plays in legitimating censorship and surveillance.
 Employing a mixed methods, case-study approach, it analysed how affective frames are produced by policymakers, how they are translated and disseminated in state and (semi-) independent media, and how they resonate in social media and online debates.